rmikehodges/go-risky/README.md

 7/10 - I need to remove the model, output, and input objects and consolidate on a single object definition defined in another package.
 Its creating too much complexity.
 This is done, was very easy due to lack of functionality built on top of it.

+7/11 - Added functionality to select the attackChain to work on and grab the attackchain steps.
+However the attackchainstep fetching isn't working correctly after creating an attackchainstep in the UI

+7/12 - Changed the datamodel of attackchainstep to be a linked list so its easier to query and update and render.